 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-Western Digital Corporation's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 31.9% in Q4, up 2 percentage points year on year.
+Western Digital Corporation's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 26.2% in Q1, down 6.7 percentage points year on year.

-Western Digital Corporation reported an operating margin of 15.5% in Q4, down 1.3 percentage points year on year.
+Western Digital Corporation reported an operating margin of 8.21% in Q1, down 10.6 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

-Operating margins have been trending up over the last year, averaging 16.8%.
-Western Digital Corporation's margins are around the midpoint for the semiconductor industry, as its cost structure is appropriately managed.
+Operating margins have been trending up over the last year, averaging 14.2%.
+A welcome development for Western Digital Corporation, as its operating margins are a little below industry average, as its cost structure isn't as efficient as it could be.

 Earnings, Cash & Competitive Moat

 Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Western Digital Corporation's free cash flow came in at -$97 million in Q4, down 112% year on year.
+Western Digital Corporation's free cash flow came in at -$215 million in Q1, down 195% year on year.

-Key Takeaways from Western Digital Corporation's Q4 Results
+Key Takeaways from Western Digital Corporation's Q1 Results

 Is Now The Time?

 When considering Western Digital Corporation, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in the case of Western Digital Corporation we will be cheering from the sidelines.
-Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
-And while its sturdy operating margins suggest disciplined operating expense controls, the downside is that its growth is coming at a cost of significant cash burn and its return on capital isn't as high as we'd like to see.
+Its revenue growth has been very weak, but at least that growth rate is expected to increase in the short term.
+And on top of that, unfortunately its growth is coming at a cost of significant cash burn, and its relatively low return on invested capital suggests suboptimal growth prospects.

-Western Digital Corporation's price to earnings ratio based on the next twelve months is 6.3x.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Western Digital Corporation's price to earnings ratio based on the next twelve months is 19.2x.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.